Priming bias versus post-treatment bias in experimental designs: Concluding Remarks

 \section{Concluding Remarks}

-This paper addresses a central tension in survey methodology: how should researchers weigh up priming bias versus post-treatment bias when designing a survey experiment?
-We provide sharp bounds for interactions for covariates measured post-treatment and show how these bounds vary under additional substantive assumptions.
+This paper addresses a central tension in survey methodology: how should researchers assess priming bias versus post-treatment bias when designing a survey experiment?
+We provide sharp bounds for interactions with moderators measured post-treatment and show how these bounds vary under additional substantive assumptions.
 We also provide sensitivity analyses for both types of bias by varying the proportion of respondents whose moderator value changes in the post-test design and the proportion of respondents for whom the pre-test measurement of the moderator would prime their responses.
-We develop a Bayesian parametric model to incorporate pre-treatment covariates into our analysis.
 We demonstrate how these tools can be used to diagnose and assess the severity of post-treatment bias and priming bias by applying them to a survey experiment regarding the effect of land-based appeals by politicians on electoral support in Kenya.

 Open questions remain from our approach here.
 In particular, future work could optimize the random placement design to balance the priming and post-treatment bias concerns.
-In addition, it would be interesting to consider how integrating separate pre-test surveys, often given weeks or months before treatment, might allow for a different set of plausible assumptions and identification.
+In addition, we could consider how integrating separate pre-test surveys, often given weeks or months before treatment, might allow for a different set of plausible assumptions and identification.

-\pdfbookmark[1]{References}{References}
+\pdfbookmark[1]{References}{References} \if0\submission{}